CK Hutchison unit launches arbitration against Panama over port ruling

 China on Tuesday warned Panama there would be "heavy prices" to pay for the court ruling which it called "absurd" and "shameful and pathetic".

-The two Panama Port canals are at the heart of a US$23 billion buyout bid led by Blackrock and Mediterranean Shipping Company of CK Hutchison's 43 ports in 23 countries.
+The two Panama Canal ports are at the heart of a US$23 billion buyout bid led by BlackRock and Mediterranean Shipping Company of CK Hutchison's 43 ports in 23 countries.
+BlackRock and MSC did not immediately respond to a request for comment from Reuters.

+After Beijing criticised the deal, the conglomerate said in July it was in talks to include a Chinese "major strategic investor" in the consortium.

+Sources have said the Chinese investor is COSCO, and it was seeking a large stake, while the others were keen for it to be a minority shareholder, a position that became a sticking point in talks.

 The deal opened a new front in contention between the United States and China, as they grapple for control of the world's most important trade routes.